Joseph Muscat: Legal battles

 On 13 May 2019 Repubblika called for a magisterial inquiry into the privatization of three state hospitals, indicating four main suspects.
-Dr Joseph Muscat was not one of these suspects.
+Muscat was not one of these suspects.
 This application was followed up by a second one, dated 4 October 2019.
 The main suspects remained the same.
-Two and a half years later, on 7 November 2021, Times of Malta published an article alleging irregularities in advisory works carried out by Dr Joseph Muscat, who by then was no longer Prime Minister for almost two years.
-It was only after this article that Repubblika requested an investigation involving Dr Muscat in relation to the hospitals’ privatization deal.
+Two and a half years later, on 7 November 2021, Times of Malta published an article alleging irregularities in advisory works carried out by Muscat, who by then was no longer Prime Minister for almost two years.
+It was only after this article that Repubblika requested an investigation involving Muscat in relation to the hospitals’ privatization deal.

 As confirmed under oath by Dr Robert Aquilina, after legal advice, Repubblika did not write to Magistrate Gabriella Vella who was leading the Magisterial inquiry into the hospitals’ privatization deal.
-Had it done so, Magistrate Vella would have had to send these new allegations to a different Magistrate to open a new inquiry and Dr Muscat would have been given an opportunity to answer all charges against him.
+Had it done so, Vella would have had to send these new allegations to a different Magistrate to open a new inquiry and Muscat would have been given an opportunity to answer all charges against him.
 Instead, Repubblika wrote to Police Commissioner Anglu Gafa.
-Under normal circumstances the Police Commissioner would have gone to the Duty Magistrate, once again a Magistrate different from Magistrate Vella, and Dr Muscat would have had his rights protected.
+Under normal circumstances the Police Commissioner would have gone to the Duty Magistrate, once again a Magistrate different from Vella, and Muscat would have had his rights protected.

 But Police Commissioner Gafa had testified in court that Magistrate Vella had instructed him to inform her of everything he came across regarding the hospitals’ privatization deal.
-Subsequently Magistrate Vella instructed the Police Commissioner to withhold action against Dr Muscat, thereby preventing Dr Muscat from exercising his right to a response.
-On 16 November 2021 Dr Muscat himself asked Magistrate Vella for a meeting where he could answer all questions about the Times of Malta article, showing that it was not true at all that these advisory work contained anything irregular, presenting documents related to the work he had done and pointing out persons who could corroborate what he was saying.
+Subsequently Vella instructed the Police Commissioner to withhold action against Muscat, thereby preventing Muscat from exercising his right to a response.
+On 16 November 2021 Muscat himself asked Vella for a meeting where he could answer all questions about the Times of Malta article, showing that it was not true at all that these advisory work contained anything irregular, presenting documents related to the work he had done and pointing out persons who could corroborate what he was saying.

-Instead of sending for Dr Muscat, the Magistrate ordered searches to be carried out in his residence and office.
-Magistrate Vella responded to Dr Muscat’s request of 16 November 2021, a year and a half later on 23 May 2023, five days after Dr Muscat had asked for the same Magistrate to recuse herself.
-Eventually when on 28 May 2024, one week before the 2024 MEP elections, arraignments were made on the basis of Magistrate Vella’s inquiry, Dr Muscat found himself as the main actor accused of corruption, money laundering, fraud and that he is the head of a criminal organization, when his name was not included in the original request for the inquiry.
+Instead of sending for Muscat, the Magistrate ordered searches to be carried out in his residence and office.
+Magistrate Vella responded to Muscat’s request of 16 November 2021, a year and a half later on 23 May 2023, five days after Muscat had asked for the same Magistrate to recuse herself.
+Eventually when on 28 May 2024, one week before the 2024 MEP elections, arraignments were made on the basis of Vella’s inquiry, Muscat found himself as the main actor accused of corruption, money laundering, fraud and that he is the head of a criminal organization, when his name was not included in the original request for the inquiry.